ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 	fix hooks for validation
 	abort on errors?

 ## cmake

 to one cmake variable:
 	verbose/debug -> logging
 	pdf/on/off -> docu

-make name(s) of variant and in which folder it is independent

-autoadd plugins to PLUGINS? (avoid duplication in ElektraCache)

 build all tests also with shared

 remove ENABLE_TESTING or BUILD_TESTING

 ## types